 - the Act of 10 May 2018 on personal data protection (Journal of Laws No. 2018, item 1000 as amended).

 Who is the personal data controller?

-The controller of personal data of the partners, clients and users of the Website is the Polish Testing Board based in Warsaw (00-680) at 16 Poznańska Street, apt.
+The controller of personal data of the partners, clients and users of the Website and the Examination Website is the Polish Testing Board based in Warsaw (00-680) at 16 Poznańska Street, apt.
 4, entered in the register of associations, other social organizations, and public healthcare entities maintained the District Court for the capital city of Warsaw in Warsaw, Division XII Commercial of the National Court Register, under the number KRS 0000175199, with the tax identification number (NIP): 5272426649 and the statistical identification number (REGON): 015596805.